brockmuellers/brockmuellers.github.io/_posts/2020-02-26-web-scraper-to-find-new-products.md

 ---

 Besides that, there's not too much to think about.
-We can clean it up, handle some edge cases, etc. We'll also liberally sprinkle in print statements so it's clear what's happening when the code runs.
+We can clean the code up, handle some edge cases, etc. We'll also liberally sprinkle in print statements so it's clear what's happening when the code runs.

 ---